andr-ew/brds/README.md

 - steps are either
   - iterated over by high resolution, globally synced clock
   - (for live, async mode) called in its own free-running loop, starting a new delay every step
+- option: could even consider implimenting live+asnync just like live+sync, except allowing partial banks. by the time I've done everything else, this might just be easier.
+  - in this sense, the sync button simply controls whether the sequence loops through whole banks or loops back at the last step